robertkeizer/nomad/README.md

 _Keep in mind if you setup something like a database in a container, using a Persistent Volume (like below) you can get multiple containers each trying to write to your database backing store filesystem (one for production; one temporarily for production re-deploy "canary"; and similar 1 or 2 for every deployed branch (which is probably not what you want).
 So you might want to look into `NOMAD_VAR_COUNT` and `NOMAD_VAR_COUNT_CANARIES` in that case._

+It's recommended to run the DB container during the prestart hook as a "sidecar" service (this will cause it to finish starting before any other group tasks initialize, avoiding service start failures due to unavailable DB, see [nomad task dependencies](https://www.hashicorp.com/blog/hashicorp-nomad-task-dependencies) for more info)

 `.gitlab-ci.yml`:
 ```yaml
 variables: